raymondljones/photobooth/README.md

 2. My `frontend-magic` node_module
 3. Nginx
 4. Chromium browser
+5. A Good webcam, not an Rpi cam

 ## Nodejs & Frontend Magic
 Frontend Magic is a node_module I wrote for building web apps & sites